crudson/mongodb-stack/README.md

 Other
 -----

-I threw this together quickly because:
+I threw this together because:
-- I am constantly changing dbs in the shell and get tired of typing db names
+- I am constantly changing dbs in the shell and get tired of typing db names.
+- Long database names (and ones created programmatically by applications) can be a nuisance to remember.
-- There is no autocomplete for 'use dbname', and long db names are a pain to type if changing between them often
+- There is no autocomplete for 'use dbname', and long db names can be a pain as described above when changing between them often.
+- Manually maintaining references to multiple dbs in a shell session is unwieldy for anything other than the simplest cases, and commands such as 'show collections' are dependent on which database *db* is currently pointing to.
-- I use pushd and popd in my regular shell all the time, and applying it to a mongodb session seems sensible
+- I use pushd and popd in my regular shell all the time, and applying it to a mongodb session seems sensible.

+This is completely as-is code.
+I banged it together as it's something I've wanted for some time in the mongo shell.
+If you can use it then good.
+It's not complicated, clever, or tested.